parulv1/krishnap25.github.io/_pages/extracurriculars.md

 I also performed while I was at my IIT Bombay.
 Check out this <a href="https://www.youtube.com/playlist?list=PLLpZ0h8WEPbwACw-wThjfA_FNDyTm0a_1">playlist</a> for some of my previous recordings.

 * I am also part of <a href="https://web.ics.purdue.edu/~karate/">Purdue Karate Club</a>.
-We learn Goju-Ryu style, and our dojo is recognized under <a href="http://www.tinoceberano-igk.com.au/tag/goju-kai/">Hanshi Tino Ceberano</a>.
+We learn Goju-Ryu style karate, and our dojo is recognized under <a href="http://www.tinoceberano-igk.com.au/tag/goju-kai/">Hanshi Tino Ceberano</a>.
 Currently, I am at 5th Kyu.

 * I occassionally play squash.
-During my undergrad, I used to play basketball and was part of the Inter IIT basketball team.
+During my undergrad, I played basketball and was part of the Inter IIT basketball team.

 * I am also part of <a href="https://www.boilerlink.purdue.edu/organization/yesplus">Sky@Purdue</a> club.
 The focus of this club is mental health, and they organize various events and courses centered around breathing and meditation.
-The main breathing technique they teach is called Sudarshan Kriya, developed by <a href="https://www.srisriravishankar.org/life/biography/">Sri Sri Ravi Shankar</a>, founder of the <a href="https://artofliving.org/">Art of Living Foundation</a>. <a href="https://www.artofliving.org/us-en/research-sudarshan-kriya">Here</a>, you will find some research articles on benefits of Sudarshan Kriya.
+The main breathing technique they teach is called Sudarshan Kriya, developed by <a href="https://www.srisriravishankar.org/life/biography/">Sri Sri Ravi Shankar</a>, founder of the <a href="https://artofliving.org/">Art of Living Foundation</a>. <a href="https://www.artofliving.org/us-en/research-sudarshan-kriya">Here</a>, you will find some research articles on the benefits of Sudarshan Kriya.
 I have also done other courses offered by Art of Living such as Sahaj Samadhi, Silence Retreat and Vigyan Bhairav Discourse.